DirectoryTree/LdapRecord-Docs/laravel/v3/upgrading.md

 ### LdapRecord\Laravel\Auth\Rule changes

-The `LdapRecord\Laravel\Auth\Rule` abstract class has been moved to an interface, and the `isValid` method has also been renamed to `passes`, and now accepts an LdapRecord `Model` as the first parameter, and an Eloquent `Model` as the second:
+The `LdapRecord\Laravel\Auth\Rule` abstract class has been moved to an interface and the `isValid` method has also been renamed to `passes`, which now accepts an LdapRecord `Model` as the first parameter and an Eloquent `Model` as the second:

 ```diff
 namespace App\Ldap;